thetanz/smp-docs/docs/FAQ.md

+---
+sidebar_position: 5
+---
 # FAQ
 ## How to start using Subscription Management?
 Subscription Management is a separate extension which you use as a dependency app for each extension you would like to monetize.
 During the publisher onboarding process, we will provide a development version to set up your integration.
 When the integration is defined, we will provide an AppSource version dependency reference that needs to be used for your AppSource publication.
-[More info](./GettingStarted.md).
 ## Which versions of Dynamics NAV/Business Central are supported by Subscription Management?
 Version 15 is currently the lowest supported version.
 There are no plans to support any lower version.
 ## How to enable sales through partners?